Your complete guide to nurturing a thriving Red Prayer Plant

 -

-The easiest way is division during repotting.
-Gently separate the root clumps with your hands - each division needs roots and several stems.
-Plant in similar soil and keep warm and humid until established.
+Absolutely!
+The most natural way is division during repotting.
+Gently separate the root clusters with your hands - each new plant needs its own roots and several stems.
+It's like helping a family grow!
+Plant in similar soil and keep them warm and humid while they settle into their independence.